Chollaraju-jyoshna123/AI/README.md

 Update the weights and biases using an optimization algorithm like Stochastic Gradient Descent (SGD) or Adam.
 Repeat:
 Repeat steps 2-6 for multiple iterations (epochs) or until the model converges (loss stabilizes or decreases to a satisfactory level).

+Missionaries:
+1. Define the State Representation:
+A state is represented as a tuple: (M, C, B) where:
+M is the number of missionaries on the left bank.
+C is the number of cannibals on the left bank.
+B is the position of the boat: 0 for left bank, 1 for right bank.
+The goal state is (0, 0, 1) where all missionaries and cannibals have safely crossed to the right bank.
+2. Define Valid Moves (Transitions):
+There are five possible valid moves for each boat trip:
+Move 1 missionary and 1 cannibal.
+Move 2 missionaries.
+Move 2 cannibals.
+Move 1 missionary.
+Move 1 cannibal.
+3. Check Validity of a State:
+A state is valid if the following conditions are satisfied:
+The number of missionaries and cannibals on each bank must be non-negative and must not exceed 3.
+On either bank, missionaries should never be outnumbered by cannibals unless there are no missionaries on that side.
+Specifically:
+𝑀
+left
+≥
+𝐶
+left
+M
+left
+​
+ ≥C
+left
+​
+  or
+𝑀
+left
+=
+0
+M
+left
+​
+ =0.
+𝑀
+right
+≥
+𝐶
+right
+M
+right
+​
+ ≥C
+right
+​
+  or
+𝑀
+right
+=
+0
+M
+right
+​
+ =0.
+4. Breadth-First Search (BFS) to Explore Possible States:
+Use BFS to explore the state space and find the sequence of valid moves to transport all missionaries and cannibals across the river safely.
+Start with the initial state (3, 3, 0) and explore each possible move from the current state.
+Track visited states to avoid revisiting the same state.
+5. Generate Successor States:
+From any given state (M, C, B), generate all possible successor states by applying each valid move.
+After generating a new state, validate it to ensure it adheres to the problem's rules.
+6. Track and Return the Path:
+Use a queue to explore all possible states.
+Track the path taken to reach each state.
+When the goal state (0, 0, 1) is reached, return the path that leads to it.
+Algorithm in Steps:
+Initialize the Starting State:
+Start from the state (3, 3, 0) where all missionaries, cannibals, and the boat are on the left bank.
+Initialize the Queue and Visited Set:
+Enqueue the starting state into a queue.
+Use a visited set to track the states that have been explored.
+BFS Exploration Loop:
+While the queue is not empty:
+Dequeue a state (M, C, B) from the front of the queue.
+If the state is the goal state (0, 0, 1), return the path that led to this state.
+Generate all possible successor states by applying the valid moves.
+For each successor state:
+If the state is valid and has not been visited yet:
+Enqueue the state.
+Mark it as visited.
+Check the Goal State:
+If the state reaches (0, 0, 1), where all missionaries and cannibals have safely crossed to the right bank, the problem is solved.
+Repeat Until Goal State is Found:
+The BFS algorithm ensures that the shortest sequence of moves is found.

+8-puzzle:
+ STEP1:State Representation: Represent the puzzle as a 3x3 grid, where each cell contains a number (1-8) or is empty (0).
+ STEP2: Node Representation: Each node in the search tree represents a state of the puzzle.
+It contains the current state, the previous state (parent), the move that led to this state, and the cost (usually the sum of the path cost and a heuristic estimate).
+ STEP 3:Heuristic Function: Choose a heuristic function that estimates the cost from the current state to the goal state.
+A common heuristic for the 8-puzzle is the Manhattan distance, which is the sum of the horizontal and vertical distances of each tile to its correct position.
+STEP4: Priority Queue: Use a priority queue (e.g., a min-heap) to store nodes during the search.
+Nodes are dequeued based on their total cost (p222ath cost + heuristic cost).
+STEP5: A Algorithm*: a.
+Initialize the priority queue with the initial state. b.
+While the priority queue is not empty: i.
+Dequeue the node with the lowest total cost. ii.
+If the current state is the goal state, the solution is found. iii.
+Generate successor states by moving the empty space in all possible directions (up, down, left, right). iv.
+For each successor state: - Calculate the cost (path cost + heuristic cost).
+STEP 6:Solution Extraction: Once the goal state is reached, follow the parent pointers from the goal node to the initial node to extract the sequence of moves that lead to the solution.

+Vacuum cleaner:
+STEP1: Initialize: Start at a given position on the grid.
+STEP 2:Check and Clean: If the current cell is dirty, clean it.
+STEP 3:Move Decision: Choose the next cell to move to.
+Options include:
+Move to the nearest dirty cell.
+STEP 4:Move in a specific pattern (e.g., zig-zag) to ensure coverage.
+STEP 5:Use a combination of both strategies for optimal cleaning.
+STEP 6:Move: Move the vacuum cleaner to the chosen cell.
+STEP 7:Repeat: Go back to step 2 until all cells are clean.